jmathtech/jmathtech/README.md

-### Hey there!
+## Hey there!
 My name is Jamil Matheny.
-Here is what I'm working on! 👋
+### Here is what I'm currently working on. 👋

 Here are some ideas to get you started: